 I'm a writer.
+I'm an editor.

 Hi there.
 My name's Charles Hodgkins.
-I'm pretty good at parallel parking, and once I made 95 out of 100 free throws.
+I'm pretty good at parallel parking, and once I made 95 of 100 free throws.
 But more on those heroics another time.
 We're here to discuss work.

 But don't just take my word for it — see what others have said about my work.

-I'm a Swiss army writer and editor.
+I'm a regular Swiss Army writer and editor.

-I'm efficient with my time.
+I've always been efficient with my time.

 I'm a patron saint.

 During my nearly 20 years in San Francisco, I had an era when I would eat burritos often.
 Like, really often.
 Then, I would write reviews of these burritos — quite detailed reviews.
 But the real punchline?
 Readers would eat these reviews up.